patrickfrey/mewa/doc/tutorial.md

 		return arg, true
 	end
 end
--- Application of a constructor depending on its type and its argument type, throw error on failure function applyConstructor( node, typeId, constructor, arg)
+-- Application of a constructor depending on its type and its argument type.
+-- Throw error on failure.
+function applyConstructor( node, typeId, constructor, arg)
+	local result_constructor,success
-	local result_constructor,success = tryApplyConstructor( node, typeId, constructor, arg) if not success then utils.errorMessage( node.line, "Failed to create type '%s'", typedb:type_string(typeId)) end return result_constructor end
+		= tryApplyConstructor( node, typeId, constructor, arg)
+	if not success then
+		utils.errorMessage( node.line, "Failed to create type '%s'", typedb:type_string(typeId))
+	end
+	return result_constructor
+end
--- Try to apply a list of reductions on a constructor, return false as 2nd result on failure, true on success function tryApplyReductionList( node, redulist, redu_constructor)
+-- Try to apply a list of reductions on a constructor.
+-- Return false as 2nd result on failure, true on success function tryApplyReductionList( node, redulist, redu_constructor)
 	local success = true
 	for _,redu in ipairs(redulist) do
+		redu_constructor,success
-		redu_constructor,success = tryApplyConstructor( node, redu.type, redu.constructor, redu_constructor)
+			= tryApplyConstructor( node, redu.type, redu.constructor, redu_constructor)
 		if not success then return nil end end
 	return redu_constructor, true